 - Refunds and transfers for visa denial are issued only when all persons from an individual company are denied their visas.
 If any person is granted visa approval, the company will not be issued a refund as they are still able to participate.

-- With a written cancellation notice to GLM of at least forty-five (45) business days prior to the opening of the Show, 90% of the total exhibit fee as stated on the exhibit space agreement, will be either transferred to the next Show or refunded.
+- With a written cancellation notice to Emerald Expositions of at least forty-five (45) business days prior to the opening of the Show, 90% of the total exhibit fee as stated on the exhibit space agreement, will be either transferred to the next Show or refunded.
 A 10% administration fee, is non-refundable, and non-negotiable.

 - If an exhibitor cancels its exhibit space less than forty-five (45) business days before the Show, the exhibitor is liable for the full amount of the exhibit fee as stated on the Exhibit Space Agreement.
 No transfers or refunds will be honored, so please be sure to set the date for your personal interview with this cancellation policy in mind.